pxslip/db-studio/docs/guides/headless-cms/build-static-website/next-13.md

 author: Kevin Lewis
 ---

-# Build a Website With Next 13 and the Directus JavaScript SDK
+# Build a Website With Next 13 and the d9 JavaScript SDK

 > {{ $frontmatter.description }}

 [Next](https://nextjs.org/) is a popular JavaScript framework based on React.js.
-In this tutorial, you will learn how to build a website using Directus as a CMS.
-You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items, and build a blog.
+In this tutorial, you will learn how to build a website using d9 as a CMS.
+You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on d9 items, and build a blog.

 ## Before You Start

 You will need:

 - To install Node.js and a code editor on your computer.
-- To sign up for a Directus Cloud account.
+- To sign up for a d9 Cloud account.
 - Some knowledge of React.js and Next.

-Create a new Directus Cloud project - any tier and configuration is suitable for this tutorial.
+Create a new d9 Cloud project - any tier and configuration is suitable for this tutorial.

 Open your terminal and run the following command to create a new Next project: